AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/chatbot-behavior.md

         <p>V1 refreshes WP1</p>
       </td>
       <td>
-        <p>D1 should be resolved to V1</p>
+        <p>D1 will be resolved to V1</p>
-        <p>After refresh, no dialogue or next dialogue should be resolved for V1</p>
+        <p>After refresh, no dialogue or next dialogue will be resolved for V1</p>
       </td>
       <td>
-        <p>The trigger count, engagement count, and completed count for D1 should be increased by 1</p>
+        <p>The trigger count, engagement count, and completed count for D1 will be increased by 1</p>
-        <p>After refresh, no dialogue or next dialogue should be resolved</p>
+        <p>After refresh, no dialogue or next dialogue will be resolved</p>
       </td>
     </tr>
     <tr>